 But men are also incurably patriotic-destined to identify themselves with a social group surrounding them, whatever group has a strong traditional existence.
 And by identify themselves is meant all that the words can mean.
 Their nation is their self.
-And it needs but saying this to prove that even of those practical reforms, the lesser ones, such as a Concert of Powers, Reduction of Armaments, Territorial Changes, Democratic Control of Foreign Policy, Abolition of Indemnities, and the Removal of Economic Barriers, can not prevent the starting of a fight.
-Fights will start between nations a little more ponderously perhaps, but in exactly the same manner as they start between selves.
+And it needs but saying this to prove that even of those practical reforms, the lesser ones, such as a Concert of Powers, Reduction of Armaments, Territorial Changes, Democratic Control of Foreign Policy, Abolition of Indemnities, and the Removal of Economic Barriers, start between nations a little more ponderously perhaps, but in exactly the same manner as they start between selves.